skggm/skggm/_pages/skggm-writeup.md

 </small></i></center>
 </div>
 <br>
 An example is shown in Figure 8.
 The dense `model.proportions_` matrix contains the sample probability of each element containing a nonzero.
 Thresholding this matrix by the default value of 0.5 resulted in a correct estimate of the support.
 This technique generally provides a more robust support estimate than the previously explained methods.
-One drawback of this approach is the significant time-cost of running the estimator over many trials.
-These trials can be run in parallel and an implementation may be prioritized for a future release.
+One drawback of this approach is the significant time-cost of running the estimator over many trials, however these trials are easily parallelized.

-## Refining estimates via adaptive methods
+### Refining estimates via adaptive methods
 Given an initial sparse estimate, we can derive a new ["adaptive"](http://pages.cs.wisc.edu/~shao/stat992/zou2006.pdf) penalty and refit the _graphical lasso_ using data dependent weights [[Zhou et al.](http://www.jmlr.org/papers/volume12/zhou11a/zhou11a.pdf), [Meinhausen et al.](http://stat.ethz.ch/~nicolai/relaxo.pdf)].
 Thus, the adaptive variant of the _graphical lasso_ (\ref{eqn:graphlasso}) amounts to

 $$\begin{align}